Wheelie Good SHOW

 Seat & View

-The wheelchair space (N5) was great.
-It was on a raised platform where the only small complaint I had was that you feel slightly separated from your companion but that doesn't matter when the show starts.
-I could see the whole performance and I was not blocking anyone behind me.
+For previous shows two non transfer spaces were available on a raised platform where the only small complaint I had was that you feel slightly separated from your companion but that doesn't matter when the show starts.
+The view of the stage was great and I could see the whole performance and I was not blocking anyone behind me.
+The only issue is other patrons accessing their seats need to hug a column or negotiate the raised platform.

 Useful Links